mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Molotov launches free ad-supported streaming service Mango
+  - India approves Google's $4.5 billion deal with Reliance's Jio Platforms
      <hr/>

-      - *French startup Molotov provides a TV streaming service in France that replaces the traditional set-top box.
-You can access live TV, subscribe to premium channels, watch content after they air and record content in the cloud.
-Today, the company is launching a …*
+      - *India’s antitrust watchdog has approved Google’s proposed investment of $4.5 billion in the nation’s largest telecom platform Jio Platforms, it said in a tweet on Wednesday.
+Google announced in July that it would be investing $4.5 billion for a 7.73% stake in…*

-  - SentinelOne, an AI-based endpoint security firm, confirms $267M raise on a $3.1B valuation
+  - SpaceX's Falcon 9 rocket and Dragon capsule are now officially certified for human spaceflight by NASA
       <hr/>

-      - *This year, more than ever before because of the Covid-19 pandemic, huge droves of workers and consumers have been turning to the internet to communicate, get things done, and entertain themselves.
-That has created a huge bonanza for cybercriminals, but also c…*
+      - *SpaceX and NASA have completed the multi-year certification program for the Falcon 9 and Dragon spacecraft launch system, the first ever human-rated commercial space system to be developed.
+The final stage in the certification process was the Demo-2 mission t…*

-  - Seedcamp raises £78M for its fifth fund
+  - This startup is betting that you want to binge remote-work content
       <hr/>

-      - *European pre-seed and seed-stage VC Seedcamp has reached £78M in the first and final close of its fifth fund, ‘Seedcamp V’, its largest to date.
-The round was backed by investors including British Patient Capital, Legal & General, TIFF, LGT, Vintage IP, Isome…*
+      - *As the coronavirus pandemic evolved into a genuine threat, offices closed to limit spread and people suddenly had to download Zoom and work from home.
+In the months since, many offices have remained closed.
+And with the number of coronavirus cases growing at …*

-  - Carlos Gonzalez-Cadenas, angel investor and COO of GoCardless, is joining Index as partner
+  - BMW announces the iX, its next-gen electric flagship
       <hr/>

-      - *Index Ventures, the London and San Francisco-headquartered venture capital firm that primarily invests in Europe and the U.S., has recruited its latest investment partner.
-Carlos Gonzalez-Cadenas, who is currently the COO of London-based fintech GoCardless an…*
+      - *At its (virtual) NextGen 2020 event, BMW today announced that the BMW iX, its new all-electric flagship previously known as the iNext, will launch at the end of 2021.
+Based on BMW’s fifth-generation eDrive technology, the iX will get a new look — and new kidn…*

-  - India's broadcasting ministry secures power to regulate streaming services, online content
+  - Molotov launches free ad-supported streaming service Mango
       <hr/>

-       - *India’s Ministry of Information and Broadcasting, which oversees programs beamed on television and theatres in the country, will now also regulate policies for streaming platforms and digital news outlets in a move that is widely believed to kickstart an era …*
+       - *French startup Molotov provides a TV streaming service in France that replaces the traditional set-top box.
+You can access live TV, subscribe to premium channels, watch content after they air and record content in the cloud.
+Today, the company is launching a …*